-FTP Window
+Show FTP Window as

 When you configure a standalone FTP session, use these options to specify the appearance of the FTP window.
-When Local/remote lists and console is selected, lists of local and server files and directories are displayed in the top portion of the FTP window, and an FTP console with a command line is displayed in the bottom portion.

-Users can change this appearance after the session is started using buttons on the FTP button bar.
-When either Lists only or Console only is selected, users cannot change the FTP window appearance.
+- Select Local/remote lists and console to display lists of files and directories (local and server) are displayed in the top of the FTP window, and an FTP console with a command line is displayed in the bottom. - Users can change the FTP window appearance after the session is started by using buttons on the FTP button bar.
+However, when either Lists only or Console only is selected, users cannot change the FTP window appearance.